 April 7, 2009

-We can take a good thing with our horse and run it into the ground.
+We can take a good horse-training technique and run it into the ground.

 From America’s Horse

 By this, I mean, do what it takes to be safe, but don’t overdo it.